Digital Media

 - Producing your own Parody Song where you'll write your own lyrics to a song, record your own original lyrics, and blend your new lyrics with the original song in Audition

-- Learn how to record and mix music with MIDI instruments and audio plugins.
+- Learn how to record and mix music with MIDI instruments and audio plugins with Pro Tools.

 - Produce an Experimental Music piece.